Le0nT1/CypReact_old/README.md

 CypReactBundle1.2.

-The user can input a SMILES string as input now.
-For example, C:\Users\Desktop\CypReactBundle>java -jar cypreact.jar C:\Users\Desktop\CypReactBundle\ SMILES=c1ccccc1NCC C:\Users\Desktop\BioData\Result.csv 1A2,3A4
+The user can input one SMILES string as input now.
+For example,

+C:\Users\Desktop\CypReactBundle>java -jar cypreact.jar C:\Users\Desktop\CypReactBundle\ SMILES=c1ccccc1NCC C:\Users\Desktop\BioData\Result.csv 1A2,3A4

+The user is encouraged to use "quotation marks" around the input SMILES like:"SMILES=c1ccccc1NCC" to avoid unexpected errors.
 Please leave no space on the left and right sides of "="